 5.4.4 Instrument tubing

-Instrument tubing shall be stainless steel with compression fittings.
 The use of continuous runs shall be maximized to reduce the number of fittings since these can be leak sources.
+Instrument tubing shall be stainless steel (See section 4.3.5) with compression fittings or welded.

 5.5 Valves